 8.7: How We Can Advance Collaborative Problem

-I am also helping to organize a followup
+I also helped organize a followup workshop in

 / Code 8.7 Workshop on Applying AI in the

 Intelligence and the Fight Against Human

 Check out the new book I helped edit with

 of Pattern Recognition

 conference in Beijing, I was elected to server a